 Welcome to Charlotte Latin School!

 Charlotte Latin is a community that is intentionally designed to capture every teachable moment as each year builds on the next, pedagogically and personally.
 The words Honor Above All are above the doors in every classroom raising each student’s sights, both literally and figuratively, to grow into his or her full potential as a student and a person.
-Our 128 contiguous acres provide a setting with plenty of green space for children to explore, while state-of-the art facilities like our new Upper School and Administration Building, world-class Horne Performing Arts Center, nationally-known Fab Lab, Beck Student Activities Center and eight athletic fields provide the space for children that enhances their educational setting.
+Our 128 contiguous acres provide a setting with plenty of green space for children to explore, while state-of-the art facilities like our new Inlustrate Orbem Building, world-class Horne Performing Arts Center, nationally-known Fab Lab, Beck Student Activities Center, and eight athletic fields provide the space for children that enhances their educational setting.

 The only way to understand Latin’s most important element — its people — is to schedule a visit and come see for yourself.
 Our campus community is a happy place — one which is best experienced firsthand than read about online.